lardof/Exercises/README.md

 Exercises

-This project consists of a series of Jupyter Notebooks that involve data analysis and visualization.
+This files consists of a series of Jupyter Notebooks that involve data analysis and visualization.
 It is suitable for all levels.

 File List